-Any person 14 years or older, proposed for residency in a BHA apartment, must meet BHA's eligibility and screening requirements.
+Any person 14 years or older for the Federal Program, and 10 years or older for the State Program, proposed for residency in a BHA apartment, must meet BHA's eligibility and screening requirements.
 When a Head of Household requests permission for an addition(s) to the Household, the resident selection criteria shall be used by the Admissions Department to determine whether or not the proposed household member is eligible for admission.